 Trading up and selecting a quarterback was part of the reason that the relationship between Rodgers and the organization got so rocky.
 It must have motivated him to continue playing at a high level, as he has won back-to-back MVP awards since the selection was made.

-Now, the question is, what will the Packers do with the Nevada product?
+Now, the question is, what will the Packers do with the Utah State product?
 As long as Rodgers is under center, Love will not see the field outside of preseason games and mop-up duty.
 Entering his third year in the NFL, no one really knows what the Packers have in Love.

 They don’t know either, but his future with the team is up in the air according to general manager Brian Gutekunst.
 He was recently asked about Love’s situation with the team, saying, “I think his future is bright.
 As far as his future with us, we’ll kind of see how that goes.”